When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 The course presents a treatment plan development process that is commonly used in outpatient clinics.
 Counseling approaches must consider the physical, mental, emotional, social, cultural, cognitive, and behavioral aspects of the adolescent.
 Group work is particularly effective with adolescents because of peer group influences; the inclusion of 12-step models and groups modeled on Alcoholics Anonymous (AA) is useful.
 The course describes other treatment approaches including abstinence versus harm reduction, motivational interviewing, cognitive-behavioral therapy, and family therapy.
 The course explains the continuum of care for substance-abusing youth, including prevention, outreach, therapeutic communities, and halfway houses.
 The course briefly discusses coexisting disorders in an adolescent client with a substance use disorder: These can include conduct disorder, anxiety disorders, trauma and stressor related disorders, bipolar disorder, depression, and attention deficit/hyperactivity disorder.
 This basic-level course is intended for social workers, mental health counselors, substance abuse counselors, marriage and family therapists, psychologists, and advanced practice and psychiatric nurses who work with youth populations.

-Participants will receive 2 (Clinical Content) continuing education clock hours upon successful completion of this course.
+- Social Workers participating in this course will receive 2 (clinical) continuing education clock hours upon successful course completion.Accreditations

 - Describe developmental and contextual considerations critical to treating adolescents who abuse substances.